MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: sales, crm, integration, sync, synchronize, table mapping ms.date: 10/01/2019 ms.author: bholtorf
+ms.search.keywords: sales, crm, integration, sync, synchronize, table mapping ms.date: 12/18/2019 ms.author: bholtorf
-ms.openlocfilehash: 505c1427c63a0a6f9e68980ea0ff05c93918ea60
+ms.openlocfilehash: 371bd80c04917495ea1b35f214d10d716ed5f9ad
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: b570997f93d1f7141bc9539c93a67a91226660a8
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 01/08/2020
-ms.locfileid: "2308102"
+ms.locfileid: "2943129"
 ---
-# <a name="modify-table-mappings-for-synchronization"></a>Modify Table Mappings for Synchronisation
+# <a name="mapping-the-tables-and-fields-to-synchronize"></a>Mapping the Tables and Fields to Synchronise
+The basis of synchronising data in [!INCLUDE[d365fin](includes/d365fin_md.md)] with data in [!INCLUDE[crm_md](includes/crm_md.md)] is mapping the tables and fields that contain the data to each other.
+Mapping happens through integration tables.

+## <a name="mapping-integration-tables"></a>Mapping Integration Tables
-An integration table mapping links a table in [!INCLUDE[d365fin](includes/d365fin_md.md)] to an integration table for the [!INCLUDE[crm_md](includes/crm_md.md)] entity.
-For each entity in [!INCLUDE[crm_md](includes/crm_md.md)] that you want to synchronise with corresponding data in [!INCLUDE[d365fin](includes/d365fin_md.md)]], there must be a corresponding integration table mapping.
-An integration table mapping includes several settings that enable you to control how records in a [!INCLUDE[d365fin](includes/d365fin_md.md)] table and a [!INCLUDE[crm_md](includes/crm_md.md)] entity are synchronised by the corresponding integration synchronisation jobs.
+An integration table is a table in the [!INCLUDE[d365fin](includes/d365fin_md.md)] database that represents an entity, such as an account, in [!INCLUDE[crm_md](includes/crm_md.md)].
+Integration tables include fields that correspond to the fields in the table for the [!INCLUDE[crm_md](includes/crm_md.md)] entity.
+For example, the Account integration table connects to the Accounts entity in [!INCLUDE[crm_md](includes/crm_md.md)].
+There must be a integration table mapping for each entity in [!INCLUDE[crm_md](includes/crm_md.md)] that you want to synchronise with data in [!INCLUDE[d365fin](includes/d365fin_md.md)]].

+When you create the connection between the apps, [!INCLUDE[d365fin](includes/d365fin_md.md)] sets up some default table and field mappings.
+You can change the table mappings if you want.
+For more information, see [Standard Sales Entity Mapping for Synchronisation](admin-synchronizing-business-central-and-sales.md#standard-sales-entity-mapping-for-synchronization).
+If you have changed the default mappings and want to revert your changes, on the **Dynamics 365 Connection Setup** page, choose **Use Default Synchronisation Setup**.

+> [!Note]
+> If you are using an on-premises version of [!INCLUDE[d365fin](includes/d365fin_md.md)], the integration table mappings are stored in table 5335 Integration Table Mappings, and can be viewed and modified from page 5335 Integration Table Mappings.
+Complex mappings and synchronisation rules are defined in codeunit 5341.

+### <a name="synchronization-rules"></a>Synchronisation Rules
+An integration table mapping also includes rules that control how integration synchronisation jobs synchronise records in a [!INCLUDE[d365fin](includes/d365fin_md.md)] table and an entity in [!INCLUDE[crm_md](includes/crm_md.md)].
+For more information, see [Synchronisation Rules](admin-synchronizing-business-central-and-sales.md#synchronization-rules).

+## <a name="mapping-integration-fields"></a>Mapping Integration Fields
+Mapping tables is only the first step.
+You must also map the fields on the tables.
+Integration field mappings link fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] tables with corresponding fields in [!INCLUDE[crm_md](includes/crm_md.md)], and determine whether to synchronise data in each table.
+The standard table mapping that [!INCLUDE[d365fin](includes/d365fin_md.md)] provides includes field mappings, but you can change those if you want.
+For more information, see [Viewing Entity Mappings](admin-synchronizing-business-central-and-sales.md#tip-for-admins-viewing-entity-mappings).

+> [!Note]
+> If you are using an on-premises version of [!INCLUDE[d365fin](includes/d365fin_md.md)], Integration field mappings are defined in table 5336 Integration Field Mapping.

+## <a name="coupling-records"></a>Coupling Records
+Coupling links records in [!INCLUDE[crm_md](includes/crm_md.md)] to records in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For example, accounts in [!INCLUDE[crm_md](includes/crm_md.md)] are typically coupled with customers in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+Coupling records offers the following benefits:

+* It makes synchronisation possible.
+* Users can open records in one business app from the other.
+This requires that the [!INCLUDE[d365fin](includes/d365fin_md.md)] integration solution is installed in [!INCLUDE[crm_md](includes/crm_md.md)].

+Couplings can be set up automatically by using the synchronisation jobs, or manually by editing the record in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For more information, see [Synchronising Data in [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)]](admin-synchronizing-business-central-and-sales.md) and [Couple and Synchronise Records Manually](admin-manual-synchronization-of-table-mappings.md#synchronize-individual-table-mappings).

 ## <a name="filtering-records"></a>Filtering Records
 If you do not want to synchronise all records for a specific entity in [!INCLUDE[crm_md](includes/crm_md.md)] or table in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can set up filters to limit the records that are synchronised.
 You set up filters on the **Integration Table Mappings** page.

 #### <a name="to-filter-records-for-synchronization"></a>To filter records for synchronisation
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Integration Table Mappings**, and then choose the related link.